jameshanlon/cheese/cheese/pages/faq.md

 # FAQ

+## I would like to become an Energy Tracer, what do I need to do?

+Please read our page on [working as an Energy Tracer on the project](/energy-tracer-training) and get in touch by emailing us.

 ## I don't live in Bristol, but can I train to become an Energy Tracer?

 If you are interested in becoming an Energy Tracer but do not live in the